hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

 ::: challenge

-Update `amdahl.yaml` to include `$(LAUNCHER)` before the call to `amdahl` in your study's `run` field.
-Re-run maestro with the updated YAML and explore the outputs.
-How many nodes are mentioned in `amdahl.out`?
+Update `amdahl.yaml` to include `$(LAUNCHER)` before the call to `amdahl` in your study's `cmd` field.
+Run maestro with the updated YAML and explore the outputs.
+How many tasks are mentioned in `amdahl.out`?
 In the Slurm submission script created by Maestro (included in the same subdirectory as `amdahl.out`), what text was used to replace `$(LAUNCHER)`?